Shot Tower State Park

 ACCESSIBILITY

-Shot Tower grounds and restrooms are accessible.
-The Shot Tower is not accessible, however photos of the tower and views are on display.
+The grounds and restrooms of the Shot Tower are accessible.
+The Shot Tower itself is not accessible; however, photos of the tower and the views are on display.
+A virtual tour of the shot tower is available.

 NATURE, HISTORY PROGRAMS

-Shot Tower's history.
+Learn about the history of the Shot Tower.
 Click here to view all parks' events, festivals, workshops and interpretive programs.

 CONCESSIONS

-None at the tower, but a boat, bike and horse livery and a gift shop are available .2 miles away at New River Trail State Park's Foster Falls village.
+There are no concessions at the tower.
+However, the boat and bike livery and the depot gift shop are located 0.2 miles away at New River Trail State Park's Foster Falls village.

 HISTORY

-Overlooking the New River, Shot Tower was built more than 200 years ago to make ammunition for the firearms of the early settlers.
-Lead from the nearby Austinville Mines was melted in a kettle atop the 75-foot tower and poured through a sieve, falling through the tower and an additional 75-foot shaft beneath the tower into a kettle of water.
-Guests may ascend the tower, which is on the National Register of Historic Places.
-Interpretive signs provide details on the tower.
+Overlooking the New River, the Shot Tower was built over 200 years ago to produce ammunition for early settlers.
+Lead from the nearby Austinville Mines was melted in a kettle atop the 75-foot tower and poured through a sieve, then fell through the tower and an additional 75-foot shaft beneath it into a kettle of water.
+Guests may ascend the tower, which is listed on the National Register of Historic Places.
+Interpretive signs provide further details on the tower.

 FRIENDS GROUP